 Brewer For A Day

 Each year, at CAMRA's Great British Beer Festival, Games & Collectables auction a Brewer For A Day.
-Tiny, our brewer for the day in 2017 was one of our newer breweries but the 2018 one is a complete contrast with almost 173 years of experience.
+Tiny Rebel, our brewer for the day in 2017 was one of our newer breweries followed by Fuller's in 2018.
+This year it is another award winning brewery:

 Fuller, Smith & Turner.

 There are few opportunities to brew at one of Britain's few family brewers so this is really an opportunity not to be missed for Fuller's are hosting this year's Brewer for the Day.

 The lucky person, plus a friend, will be put up in the evening, before spending a day brewing at the Griffin Brewery with head brewer, Georgina Young.
 Georgina is the first female to hold this position at the Brewery.
 Fuller's is a name known to most Londoners, the company, Fuller, Smith and Turner, having been around from 1845 but fewer people know that brewing has taken place around the Chiswick site since 1654.

 The family are still involved with the Fuller’s Brewery.
 Michael Turner is the Chairman and two Fuller's, Richard and Sir James are on the board.
 Their beers have been winning awards with CAMRA since 1978 when ESB won the Champion Beer of Britain, going on to win it again twice more plus London Pride and Chiswick also picking up the ultimate accolade.
 1845 has also won the bottled beer category twice and their most recent win was for their London Porter to be named the best Porter so there is no doubt that the Brewery can brew some decent beer!

 Newport’s Tiny Rebel has come a long way in 5 years including winning CAMRA’s Champion Beer of Britain in 2015.